 Print Editions Program

 We believe it is vital to provide both emerging and established artists with space and expertise to produce new work.
 To that end we have developed the Wassaic Project Print Editions Program as an extension of our Artist Residency Program.
 Our Print Fellow, a master printer, works closely with each artist to create an image maximized for the silkscreen process and prints the edition in tandem with the artist to ensure the highest quality prints.
 We are very proud of the work that is produced in Wassaic.
+For more info about the Print Editions program, click here.

-Past Editions Program Artists Include:
+Past Editions Program Artists include: